omab/python-social-auth/docs/backends/appsfuel.rst

 Appsfuel Live
 -------------

-- Add 'social_auth.backends.contrib.appsfuel.AppsfuelBackend' into your AUTHENTICATION_BACKENDS.
+- Add 'social.backends.contrib.appsfuel.AppsfuelBackend' into your AUTHENTICATION_BACKENDS.

-- Then you can start using {% url 'socialauth_begin' 'appsfuel' %} in your templates
+- Then you can start using {% url social:begin 'appsfuel' %} in your templates

 Appsfuel Sandbox
 ----------------

-- Add 'social_auth.backends.contrib.appsfuel.AppsfuelSandboxBackend' into your AUTHENTICATION_BACKENDS.
+- Add 'social.backends.contrib.appsfuel.AppsfuelSandboxBackend' into your AUTHENTICATION_BACKENDS.

-- Then you can start using {% url 'socialauth_begin' 'appsfuel-sandbox' %} in your templates
+- Then you can start using {% url social:begin 'appsfuel-sandbox' %} in your templates

 .. _Official Docs: http://docs.appsfuel.com/api_reference#api_integration